Sarah269/Data-Exploration-Orders/README.md

 - Joined temporary table with country, region, & customer to orders table
 - What is the distribution of the order status?
 - What are the sales min, avg, and max by region and country where year =1995 and order status ='F'?
-- What is the order volume by clerk?

 ![](https://github.com/Sarah269/Data-Exploration-Orders/blob/main/Snowflake%20Orders%20By%20Region%20Country.png)